-This procedure involves removing this scarred capsule to allow for proper placement of the new breast implants.
+In a capsular contracture and asymmetry procedure involves removing this scarred capsule to allow for proper placement of the new breast implants.
 Not only will this result in a more harmonious and ideal breast appearance, but it will also leave any chest pain your prior surgery may have caused you.

 This 54 year old female is shown before and after a revision surgery for correction of capsular contracture and asymmetry of the breast.